 New York City Council Member Shekar Krishnan, also present on the tour, condemned conditions at the facility.
 The group heard from many who were “sick, or suffering other ways, or injured — and not even being able to access care when they were in those instances,” Krishnan said.
 That included a person with diabetes who said they could not access insulin.

 Immigration detention reform: The visit, Krishnan said, reinforced that the state should pass the Dignity Not Detention Act, which is currently in Senate and Assembly Committees.
 It would terminate all current and future contracts between ICE and immigration detentions in New York State.

 “Detention is utterly broken, it cannot be reformed,” Krishnan said.
 “The only way to fix it is to end it, because no amount of finessing, accreditation or any language can really hide what is happening.”

-Reporting and Writing by Giulia McDonnell Nieto del Rio, Documented’s Immigration Enforcement Reporter.
+Reporting by Giulia McDonnell Nieto del Rio, Documented’s Immigration Enforcement Reporter.

 STORIES WE ARE FOLLOWING

 Court notifications bill moves a step closer to passage: The New York Assembly’s Codes Committee passed the bill, which aims to strengthen immigrants’ right to receive legal advice in criminal court. — Read more

 Los Deliveristas Unidos, Worker’s Justice Project, and Lime provide resources to deliveristas: To celebrate Bike to Work Week, the organizations are putting together a series of events, including bike tune-ups and helmet giveaways.